-In order to analyse the effects of fake news, it will be useful to classify members of the public into three different categories.
+In order to analyse the effects of fake news, it will be useful to classify members of the public into three categories.
 We define Category I to indicate those who are unaware of the potential existence of fake elements in the information they see.
-Nevertheless, they act rationally in that they make their estimates in accordance with formula (\ref{eq:5}), except that $\eta_t$ is substituted in place of $\xi_t$.
-In other words, they `correctly' infer the posterior probability, but based on the mistaken belief that the information they are receiving is of the type (\ref{eq:1}), while in reality it is of the type (\ref{eq:6}).
+Nevertheless, they act rationally in the sense that they make their estimates in accordance with formula (\ref{eq:5}), except that $\eta_t$ is substituted in place of $\xi_t$.
+In other words, they ``correctly'' infer the posterior probability, but based on the mistaken belief that the information they are receiving is of the type (\ref{eq:1}), while in reality it is of the type (\ref{eq:6}).
 As we shall see, the people in this category are most vulnerable to exposure to fake news.
 We denote by Category II those members of the public who are aware of the potential existence of fake news, but without knowing precisely the times at which the items of fake news in the time series $\{F_t\}$ are released.
 These individuals face the most technically challenging task, because in their estimation they must deal with three unknowns, $X$, $\{B_t\}$, and $\{F_t\}$, but only one known, $\{\eta_t\}$.
-As we shall see below, while analytic expressions for the conditional probability ${\mathbb P}(X=x_i| \{\eta_s\}_{0\leq s\leq t})$ can be obtained, the analysis is more involved than the one for Category I voters.
-Thus, the people in this category are considerably more aware of the uncertainties in their estimates, as compared to those in Category I. Finally, Category III consists of those people that are highly informed to the extent that they know the values of the time series $\{F_t\}$.
+As we shall see, although analytic expressions for the conditional probability ${\mathbb P}(X=x_i| \{\eta_s\}_{0\leq s\leq t})$ can be obtained, the analysis is rather more involved than the one for Category I voters.
+Thus, the people in this category are considerably more cognisant of the uncertainties in their estimates than those in Category I. Finally, Category III consists of those people that are highly informed, to the extent that they know the values of the time series $\{F_t\}$.
 Because $\{F_t\}$ contains no information relevant to $X$, they can simply disregard $\{F_t\}$ from their information $\{\eta_t\}$ and use $\xi_t = \eta_t - F_t$ instead to work out their posterior belief according to (\ref{eq:5}).
-Like those in Category I, people in Category III would likely be assertive about their judgements.
-We note however that a Category-III individual should be regarded to some extent as an idealisation.
-After all, it is an almost insurmountable task for any given individual to perfectly identify which items of news are fake and which ones are not.
+Like those in Category I, people in Category III would tend to be assertive in their judgements.
+We note however that a Category-III individual should be regarded to some extent as an idealization.
+After all, it is an almost insurmountable task for an individual to identify perfectly which items of news are fake and which ones are not.